wmabee/oi-api-ruby-1/api_issues.md

 ## Soft deleting advertisers?
+### You are correct.
+Our delete is "soft".
+It does create quite a few records on our end, but we have some methods of handling.
 Creating an advertiser, then deleting it, then attempting to create another advertiser with the same name results in a validation error.
 I suspect that DELETEs via the API are soft deletes and then validation is being triggered by the soft deleted records.

 This is a problem when trying to run automated tests against the API.
 Ideally, each individual test would involve a full setup and breakdown of test records.
 The problem described above forces the use of a long random string for the name field (to minimize chance of name reuse) and is undoubtedly creating a ton of records upstream.